Facilities

 BLT cottage site

 The cottages in Padjelanta are nowadays run by Badjelánnda Laponia Turism, which is an association formed by the three Sámi villages that are active in the area.
 The standard and operation are akin to those of the STF cottage sites, but the BLT ones are heated with gas rather than firewood, and in winter they are only staffed around Easter.
 At all sites there is one cottage which is open around the year, and all have an assistance phone.
 The Sámi at or near some of the sites sell fish, bread and dried reindeer meat when available and all sites have some provisions for sale, but only in summer and both the selection and time of availability vary greatly, so be sure to check the individual entries (and the external links!) before making any plans involving mid-tour restocking.
+The lodging fee itself can be paid with credit card, but cash must be brought for anything else.

 County administration cabin